North American P-51 Mustang: In China and the Pacific Theater

 P-51s also conducted a series of independent ground-attack missions against targets in the home islands.
 The first of these operations took place on 16 April, when 57 P-51s strafed Kanoya Air Field in Kyushu.
 In operations conducted between 26 April and 22 June, the American fighter pilots claimed the destruction of 64 Japanese aircraft and damage to another 180 on the ground, as well as a further 10 shot down in flight; these claims were lower than the American planners had expected, however, and the raids were considered unsuccessful.
 USAAF losses were 11 P-51s to enemy action and seven to other causes.

 Due to the lack of Japanese air opposition to the American bomber raids, VII Fighter Command was solely tasked with ground-attack missions from July.
 These raids were frequently made against airfields to destroy aircraft being held in reserve to attack the expected Allied invasion fleet.
 While the P-51 pilots only occasionally encountered Japanese fighters in the air, the airfields were protected by antiaircraft batteries and barrage balloons.
 By the end of the war, VII Fighter Command had conducted 51 ground-attack raids, of which 41 were considered successful.
 The fighter pilots claimed to have destroyed or damaged 1,062 aircraft and 254 ships, along with large numbers of buildings and railway rolling stock.
 American losses were 91 pilots killed and 157 Mustangs destroyed.

+Overall, P-51 pilots on Iwo Jima flew 51 missions (4,172 sorties) over Japan during their VLR campaign of 1945, including both bomber escort and independent ground-attack missions, encountering enemy aircraft on 33 occasions.